CYXNBNBNB/ad688-employability-sp25A1-group6/README.md

 In education, the shift toward global curriculums often means less emphasis on local history and literature.
 This deprives young people of a deep understanding of their cultural roots and national identity.
 Additionally, economic pressures may push families to prioritize learning global skills (like coding or English proficiency) over traditional practices such as farming, weaving, or storytelling.

 Cultural Hybridity and Adaptation
 However, cultural change is not always a loss—it can also be a transformation.
 Many societies blend global and local influences to create hybrid cultures.
 For instance, cuisine often evolves through globalization: fusion restaurants may combine elements of Chinese, Mexican, and French culinary traditions.
-Likewise, musicians may incorporate traditional instruments into contemporary genres, creating new forms of expression that honor both heritage and innovation.
+Likewise, musicians may incorporate traditional instruments into contemporary genres81

-Hybridization demonstrates cultural resilience.
-Rather than viewing globalization as a one-way force that imposes change, it can be understood as a two-way interaction where local cultures adapt, reinterpret, and sometimes export their own values and aesthetics to the global stage.
-This process allows for cultural evolution rather than extinction.

-Strategies to Protect Cultural Identity
-To safeguard cultural diversity in the face of globalization, several proactive strategies can be employed:
-81